-The Council's financial management arrangements conform with the governance requirements of CIPFA's 'Statement on the Role of the Chief Financial Officer in Local Government (2010)' as set out in the application note to 'Delivering Good Governance in Local Government'.
+The Council's financial management arrangements conform with the governance requirements of CIPFA's 'Statement on the Role of the Chief Financial Officer in Local Government (2012).

 The Council prepares job descriptions and specifications for every post, and for senior officers these will include references to any statutory duties.